My parents in my father's office, after his release |

 The mood in the conference was buoyant.
 After all every High Court had decided in our favour as far as the maintainability was concerned.
 The question was difficult but there was no way that the Supreme Court could decide against us.

-The next day was the cold day of 15th December, 1975.
+The next day was the cold day of 15th December 1975.
 Niren De, the then Attorney General, began his arguments in the same fashion as the Government of those days was behaving―bullying the court.
 I do not mean any disrespect as his voice is hushed at present but he did create terror.
 There was so much terror that none of the judges asked any uncomfortable questions.

 The second day Justice Khanna was to ask the first one, ‘Life is also mentioned in Article 21.
 Would Government arguments extend to it also?’

 There was no halfway house.
 Without pause Niren De answered, ‘Even if life was taken away illegally, courts are helpless’.
-It is then that others (Justice Chandrachud, Justice Bhagawati) started asking uncomfortable ones.
+It is then that other (Justice Chandrachud, Justice Bhagawati) started asking uncomfortable ones.
 We were relieved.

 By the time the advocates for the Union Government and State Governments finished their arguments, all effects of the first day had vanished.
 The mood of the court was cheerful and better.

 A few of the judgements of Justice Krishna Iyer were cited.
 They were in favour of the detenues.
 However, they used some words that were not part of any dictionary.
-Justice Ray asked Shanti Bhusan if he could expalin their meaning.
-Shanti Bhusan, with mischievous smile, said that he was educated in a HIndi Medium school and perhaps convent educated Attorney General could explain.
+Justice Ray asked Shanti Bhusan if he could explain their meaning.
+Shanti Bhusan, with mischievous smile, said that he was educated in a Hindi Medium school and perhaps convent educated Attorney General could explain.
 Niren De was sitting in the court.
 He got up and with serious expression vehemently denied knowing their meaning.
 Many a time Justice Iyer’s contribution to the jurisprudence has been lost due to his language―but more of this at some other time.
 (Kindly see 'The Anxiety―To do Right―Remains').
 We must remember that the important reason that Justice Holmes or Lord Denning could leave such an impact on the legal world is because the simplicity of their language.

 PK Tripathi was member, Law Commission of India.
 During arguments, he moved an application for intervention in favour of the government.
 It was refused.
 He was asked to submit his arguments in writing.
 Lawyers in India are so used to oral advocacy that no one gives any importance to the written briefs.
 This proved fatal; at least, as far as Justice Bhagawati was concerned.

 Justice Bhagwati went on to pay high tributes to the novel submission of PK Tripathi.
 It is not clear if this novel submission was due to his jurisprudential genius or rather lack of it.
-But Justice Bhagwati can not be blamed on this score.
+But Justice Bhagwati cannot be blamed on this score.
 We all know that important cases are decided first and reasons are discovered afterwards.
 (Kindly see ‘Decisions Are From The Heart Rather Than the Head’ and ‘In The Matter Of Epimendes’).

 The Supreme Court reserved the judgement in the case after being argued for more than two months.
 However, the judgement was not pronounced even after a considerable lapse of time.
 The result was that illegal detentions were being continued.
 An application was filed on behalf of the detenus with a prayer that either the judgement be pronounced or stay order staying the further hearing of the Habeas Corpus petitions on merits be vacated.